caggri/FOFviz/README.md

     * Virtual environment is started if you see name of virtual environment's name inside parentheses

-* All project dependencies listed in requirements.txt file in back-end folder.
+* All project dependencies listed in reqs.txt file.
     * to install dependencies, type
         ```
         pip install -r reqs.txt